CDRH/api/README.md

 q=word
 ```

-#### Multiple Fields
+__Multiple fields__

-By default, this will search the "text" field, you can specify a different one to use or multiple fields
+By default, this will search the "text" field, you can specify a different one to use or multiple fields.
+If adding fields, you will want to make sure that your [highlights](#highlighting) include fields beyond "text"

 `q=field:word`<br>
 `q=field:word AND otherfield:other`<br>
 `q=field:word OR otherfield:other`

-#### Advanced Search
+__Advanced search__

 `q="phrase of words"`<br>
 `q=wildcard*`<br>